 These awards are aimed specifically at widening access to full and part time postgraduate Masters courses.

-Five Postgraduate Widening Access Bursaries worth £3,000 each are available for 2017 entry.
+Five Postgraduate Widening Access Bursaries worth £3,000 each are available for 2018 entry.
 One of these WA bursaries is limited to Welsh medium study only and one bursary is limited to students from Wales, living outside a Communities First postcode but showing evidence of financial hardship.
-The closing date to apply for the 2017 bursaries is 31 July, 2017.
+The closing date to apply for bursaries is 31 July, 2018.

 Bangor University is committed to widening participation in Higher Education and accepts students from a broad range of backgrounds.
 The awards are aimed specifically at widening access to full and part time postgraduate Masters courses and are open to UK students who meet specific criteria.